 - advance mental healthcare for disadvantaged and chronically mentally ill individuals

 Training in mental health has been a required component of a UW medical student’s education since the medical school was established, a testament to our belief that there is no health without mental health.
 Psychiatry training is embedded throughout the medical student experience and emphasized in both classroom and patient care.
 Our overall goal is to provide a thorough introduction to Psychiatry through supervised patient encounters, clinical teaching and a structured didactic program, appropriate for students interested in careers in Psychiatry and other medical fields.
+We also offer a Diversity Visiting Medical Student Subinternship Program that gives highly qualified fourth-year medical students from backgrounds historically underrepresented in medicine a glimpse of the exceptional psychiatry training program offered by the UW.
 Learn more

 Our Psychiatry Residency Training Program is among the largest in the country.
 It offers well-rounded, evidence-based clinical training, a rich array of research opportunities, and attention to the development of each resident’s career interests and leadership skills.
 We provide multiple opportunities to work with clinically diverse and underserved populations and to enhance psychiatric care within mental health and primary care settings.
 Fundamentally, our residency program aims to help every graduate become the best possible psychiatrist he or she can be.
 Learn more